stewdio/q.js/README.md

 [Q’s shorthand syntax](https://quantumjavascript.app/Q-Circuit.html#.fromText).
-Just type your circuit operations out as text (using “I” for [identity gates](https://quantumjavascript.app/Q-Gate.html#.IDENTITY) in the spots where no operations occur) and enclose your text block in backticks (instead of quotes) and you’re good to go!
+Just type your circuit operations out as text (using “I” for [identity gates](https://quantumjavascript.app/Q-Gate.html#.IDENTITY) in the spots where no operations occur), enclose your text block in backticks (instead of quotes) and you’re good to go!
 This code snippet below does exactly the same thing as the snippet above.
 (To learn more about [Q’s shorthand syntax](https://quantumjavascript.app/Q-Circuit.html#.fromText)